Updated May 11, 2017

 Full Catastrophe Living: Using the Wisdom of Your Body and Mind to Face Stress, Pain, and Illness by Jon Kabat-Zinn, Ph.D.

 This book not only provides an excellent introduction to the practice of mindfulness and mindfulness meditation, but also outlines the program of the Stress Reduction Clinic at the University of Massachusetts Medical Center and teaches a variety of meditation techniques.
-The life-changing 8-week mindfulness and meditation course that my husband and I took in Houston was based on this program.
 It’s a great book!

 Silence and Stillness in Every Season: Daily Readings with John Main edited by Paul Harris

-If you’re interested primarily in the spiritual side of meditation and want to explore the Christian meditation tradition, this book is very good.
-It offers basic instruction in one kind of meditation, using the prayer phrase maranatha.
+This book offers basic instruction for meditation that cultivates inner silence before God, using the prayer phrase maranatha.
 It encourages you in daily practice with short selections from the writings of Benedictine monk John Main.
 I practiced this meditation almost exclusively for a year, and it changed my life.

 The Method of Centering Prayer by Thomas Keating